StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Spezi Ecosystem.md

 ### Spezi Bluetooth
 - The **[SpeziBluetooth](https://github.com/StanfordSpezi/SpeziBluetooth)** module provides the foundational infrastructure for Bluetooth communication, offering robust device discovery, configuration management, and reliable data transmission capabilities for healthcare and research applications.

-> Note: SpeziDevices is a higher-level module that depends on the core Bluetooth connectivity offered by SpeziBluetooth.
-Together, they enable seamless interaction with Bluetooth devices.

 > Tip: Check out the [SpeziBluetooth Documentation](https://swiftpackageindex.com/StanfordSpezi/SpeziBluetooth/documentation/spezibluetooth) for implementation details.